Mobilising men is a vital part of social change towards gender equality, but it is under-developed in Australia.

 White Ribbon Campaign: The most widespread contemporary form of collective mobilisation among men addressing violence against women is the White Ribbon Campaign.
 It began in 1991 on the second anniversary of one man’s massacre of 14 women in Montreal.

-MenEngage: MenEngage is global alliance comprising over 700 non-government organisations, country networks, and UN partners
+MenEngage: MenEngage is a global alliance comprising over 700 non-government organisations, country networks, and UN partners

 Strategies for community-level prevention